BUTTERFLY

 Client:

 The Muellers, hosts of the podcast “Hard to Make Friends As An Adult,” organize community events across Texas.
-They want to develop an app to help users discover their activities tailored to individual interests.
-They need assistance in launching this app to enhance their community engagement.

 Survey Methodology: